savannahmccoy/Code-Path-2/README.md

 ## Notes

-I experienced a challenge when creating the Pull-to-Refresh feature
+I experienced challenge when creating the Pull-to-Refresh feature

 ## Credits